CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 #### Train a new Object Detection model for detecting fire and smoke classes.
 Possible approaches:

+**OPTION A: AutoML for computer vision models**

-- Azure Machine Learning AutoML for computer vision models: AutoML automatically does transfer learning from these foundation object detection models: YOLOv5, ResNet, RetinaNet (multiple trainings trying these foundation models with different hyperparameter combinations)
+Azure Machine Learning AutoML for computer vision models automatically does transfer learning from these foundation object detection models: YOLOv5, ResNet, RetinaNet (multiple trainings trying these foundation models with different hyperparameter combinations)

 AutoML computer vision Tutorials: